Ethan Juan

 Ethan Juan (阮經天 (阮经天, Ruǎn Jīngtiān, Juan Ching-t'ien), born 8 November 1982) is a Taiwanese actor and model.
-He gained popularity in idol dramas Green Forest, My Home (2005), Wayward Kenting (2007), Fated to Love You (2008), and My Queen (2009) and had a frequent collaboration with Doze Niu, who directed Monga (2010), earning Juan the 47th Golden Horse Award for Best Actor.
-In the 2010s, Juan shifted his career to mainland China, where he achieved modest success until the Taiwanese film The Pig, The Snake and The Pigeon (2023) became a surprise hit in China.
+He gained popularity for idol dramas Green Forest, My Home (2005), Wayward Kenting (2007), Fated to Love You (2008), and My Queen (2009) and had a frequent collaboration with Doze Niu, who directed Monga (2010), earning Juan Best Leading Actor at the 47th Golden Horse Awards.
+His other notable films include The Guillotines (2010), The Assassin (2015), Detective Dee: The Four Heavenly Kings (2018), and The Pig, The Snake and The Pigeon (2023).

 Early life

 Juan was born in a military dependents' village in Taichung, Taiwan, to a military family with their ancestral roots in Zhejiang.
 His father was a soldier, his mother a military nurse, and his younger brother an air force pilot.
 Before fourth grade, Juan was raised by his grandparents.
 His grandfather, a seasoned veteran, transitioned from military service to a civilian role as the secretary of the board of directors at China Medical University.
 His grandmother was a homemaker.
 Due to his father's fiery character, Juan's parents split when he was in primary school (and officially divorced in 2021).
 He followed his mother, who then opened a red tea shop to support their livelihood.

 As a competitive swimmer in his early years, Juan's numerous achievements and awards (including first place at the Taichung City Duathlon) gained him admission into the prestigious Taichung First Senior High School.
 However, due to his rebellious streak, he dropped out and, after being transferred and expelled from five different high schools, eventually graduated from the night school of Taichung's Shin Min High School after five years of high school.
 Thereafter, Juan attended the China University of Technology in Taipei but dropped out.
 He then attended the Hsing Wu University from 2004, majoring in tourism for over 6 years.
 After controversy emerged over his allegedly deliberate evasion of the military service by delaying graduation, he left before graduation to serve one year of alternative service at the Ministry of Education in lieu of military service from 2012 to 2013.